 So if you're over 6' tall then it may be impossible to sit in a healthy posture on an exercise ball chair.

-Now spinal shrinkage sounds nasty and that's because it is!
+Spinal shrinkage sounds pretty nasty and that's because it is.

 It basically means a decrease in the height of your spinal discs and a narrowing of the spinal cord.

-And this can lead to nerve pain, sciatica, numbness and muscle weakness.
+And this can lead to all sorts of nerve pain, sciatica, numbness, and muscle weakness.

-This occurs because the increased load on the lower back and compressed spinal discs when sitting lead to these discs weakening and shrinking.
+And this occurs because the increased load on the lower back and compressed spinal discs when sitting leads to these discs weakening and shrinking.

-So while your muscles remain active and strong, the extra load on your lower back could cause you problems over time.
+As while your muscles remain active and strong while sitting, the extra load on your lower back could cause you problems over time.

 Now this is a very small risk as these balls are made to withstand the pressures of people up to 300lbs sitting on them every day.

-But occasionally they do still pop unexpectedly as you can see in the video below.
+But occasionally they do still pop unexpectedly as you can see in the video above.

-And while it may be comical for your family or co-workers (or thousands of YouTube viewers!) it can be dangerous for you.
+And while this may be comical for your family, co-workers, or thousands of YouTube viewers, it can be dangerous for you.

 As hitting your head on the floor or desk as you fall could have serious consequences.

-So while this a rare occurrence with exercise ball chairs it's something worth thinking about.
+So while this a rare occurrence with exercise ball chairs, it's still something worth thinking about.

 They Can Squeeze Your Balls

-Because just like that camel ride or cross-country mountain bike route, what seemed like a good idea at the time can rapidly turn into a very uncomfortable one.
+Because just like a camel ride or a cross-country mountain bike route, what seemed like a good idea at the time can rapidly turn into a very uncomfortable one.